Wheaton College Community Covenant

 To foster the kind of campus atmosphere most conducive to becoming the Christian community of living, learning, and serving that Wheaton College aspires to be, the College has adopted the following institutional standards.
 These standards embody such foundational principles as self-control, avoidance of harmful practices, the responsible use of freedom, sensitivity to the heritage and practices of other Christians, and honoring the name of Jesus Christ in all we do.

 • Wheaton College and all Wheaton College-related functions will be alcohol-free and tobacco-free.
-This means that the possession or consumption of alcohol or the use of tobacco in any form will be prohibited in, on, or around all campus properties, owned or leased.
+This means that the possession or consumption of alcohol, the use of tobacco in any form, or the recreational use of cannabis will be prohibited in, on, or around all campus properties, owned or leased.
 The same prohibition applies to all Wheaton College vehicles, whether on or off campus, and to all Wheaton College events or programs, wherever they may be held.

 While enrolled in Wheaton College, undergraduate members of the community will refrain from the consumption of alcohol or the use of tobacco in all settings.